aetiko/playground/README.md

 # playground
-this is a playground for python and flask
+this is a playground for js